ryos-io/Rhino-UI/api/README.md

 # Rhino Scheduler

-Task scheduler of the Rhino Load Testing Platform.
+Task api of the Rhino Load Testing Platform.

 Used technologies: